imayushfr/edslt/README.md

-# EDSA Assignment Q10: Smart Bridge Load Monitor Simulation
+EDSA Assignment Q8: Earthquake Rescue Robot Coordinator

-## Name:
+Name: Ayush Gupta
-## Roll Number: ME24B10
+Roll Number: ME24B1076
-## Date: 15/04/2025
+Date: 15/04/2025
-### PROBLEM STATEMENT:
+PROBLEM STATEMENT:
-Designing a Smart Bridge Load Monitor to track bridge components (e.g., "Beam", "Cable", "Deck", "Pylon", "Joint") for safety.
+Designing an Earthquake Rescue Robot Coordinator to deploy robots (e.g., "Scanner" , "Digger" , "Lift" , "Light" , "Drone") for disaster relief.
-### KEY OBJECTIVES:
+KEY OBJECTIVES:
-•	Simulating load tests and monitor stress levels of bridge components.
-•	Maintaining a log of recent load test results and handling overflow.
-•	Updating status of stressed components after reinforcement.
+•	Implement efficient mission queuing and urgency management.
+•	Maintain a fixed-size mission log with overwrite feature.
+•	Track damaged vs repaired robots using appropriate data structures.
-•	Managing and tracking components which needs high-priority repairs in a cyclic order.
+•	Redeploy high-priority robots in a cyclic pattern.
-•	Using appropriate data structures in structural monitoring systems.
-### DESIGN EXPLANATION:
+DESIGN EXPLANATION:
-#### Why These Data Structures ?
+Why These Data Structures ?
-•	Queue: Components which added first, will be tested first.
-•	Stack: Most recent stressed components are considered most urgent, needs immediate action.
+•	Circular Queue: Used for mission allocation to maintain FIFO order in limited space.
+•	Stack: Manages urgent missions in LIFO order, ensuring last-in tasks are executed first.
-•	Fixed-Size Array: Maintaining history of latest 6 load results, automatically overwriting old  entries.
+•	Fixed-Size Array: Rescue log stores limited entries, automatically replacing old logs.
-•	Singly Linked List: Allows dynamic addition/removal of stressed components.
+•	Singly Linked List: Efficiently adds/removes damaged robots.
-•	Doubly Linked List: Allows forward/backward traversal.
+•	Doubly Linked List: Allows forward/backward traversal of repaired robots for inspection.
-•	Circular Linked List: Allows cyclic traversal.
+•	Circular Linked List: Allows cyclic traversal for redeployment.
-#### How they are efficient ?
+How they are efficient ?
 •	Queue/Stack: O(1) for insert/remove.
 •	Linked Lists: Dynamic, no reallocation needed.
-•	Circular Linked List: Natural for repeated rounds without reset logic.
+•	Circular List: Natural for repeated rounds without reset logic.
-### LOGIC OF THE CODE:
+LOGIC OF THE CODE:
-#### Task 1: Load and Stress Test
+Task 1: Mission and Urgency
-•	Components are enqueued into a queue.
+•	Robots are enqueued into a circular queue.
-•	Urgent components are dequeued and pushed into a stack.
+•	Urgent task’s robots are dequeued and pushed into a stack.
 •	Stack is then popped to execute urgent tasks.
-#### Task 2: Load History Unit
+Task 2: Rescue Log
-•	New load results are logged in a fixed array of 6 elements.
+•	New missions are logged in a fixed array.
-•	On overflow, the oldest entry is overwritten by shifting all entries left.
+•	On overflow, the oldest log is overwritten by shifting all entries left.

-#### Task 3: Stressed Component Tracker
+Task 3: Damaged and Repaired Tracking
-•	Components which are stressed added to a singly linked list.
+•	Damaged robots added to a singly linked list.
-•	Once reinforced, it is removed from stress list and added to a doubly linked list.
+•	Once repaired, removed from damaged list and added to a doubly linked list.
 •	Traversals are done in both directions.
-#### Task 4: Priority Repairs
+Task 4: Priority Redeployment
-•	Components which needs urgent action are added to a circular linked list.
+•	Robots needing urgent action are added to a circular linked list.
-•	Traversed multiple times to simulate periodic monitoring.
+•	Traversed multiple times to simulate periodic redeployment.
-### KEY VARIABLES AND FUNCTIONS:
+KEY VARIABLES AND FUNCTIONS:
-#### Task 1: Load and Stress Test Variables:
+Task 1: Mission and Urgency
+Variables:
 •	Cqueue: Circular queue to manage incoming missions.
 •	Stack: Stack to prioritize urgent missions.
 Functions: